DeeMcCart/CI_PP2_HumbleNumble/README.md

 * The game is a fun way of applying simple mathematical principles

 ### UX Design Scope - Data
-A set of calculations needed to be pre-loaded which were consistent with game rules (e.g. operator numbers not > 20)
+A set of equations are pre-loaded which are consistent with game rules (e.g. operator numbers not > 20, calculations return an integer value)
+Currently HumBle Numble will randomly select one of these equations for eachh game.

 ## User Goals/ User Stories
 ----------------